Sunday, October 6, 2024

 Some scenes we missed from the latest Katt Williams interview.

 • Why is Ego in drag a recurring thing now?
 This just shows you what a bad idea it was to get rid of Chris Redd, because now we only have two black guys in the cast.
-We’ll see an even bigger example of this problem later…
+We’ll see another example of this problem later…

 • As expected, Ego’s Katt Williams impression is nowhere near as good as Jay Pharoah’s.